A Phenomenological Approach to Multi-Higgs Production at High Energy

 The detailed derivation is presented in Appendix \ref{App1}.
 Eq. (\ref{eq:3HGF}) can be used in eqs (\ref{eq:GeneratingFunctional}), (\ref{eq:AJM1}) and (\ref{eq:ScalingPatern1}) to find the exclusive multiplicity distribution, average jet multiplicity and jet scaling pattern respectively

-Before we study these observables, a few remarks are in order: (1) Since $\Delta_{3h}(t,t_{0}) \leq 1$, we can see from eq. (\ref{eq:3hAJM}) that $\bar{n} \geq 1$, with the average jet multiplicity being equal to unity only when $t=t_{0}$.
-This simply means that $t = t_{0}$ corresponds to the original Higgs not splitting, while the number of radiated Higgses is enhanced with increasing the energy scale, and (2) from eq. (\ref{eq:3hScalingPatter}), we can see that the cubic Higgs splitting follows a Poisson pattern.\footnote{Notice that in eq. (\ref{eq:Poisson}), $\bar{n}$ refers to the average number of radiated particles, while in eq. (\ref{eq:3hAJM}) it refers to the total number of jets, including the original one.}
+Before we study these observables, we point out a few remarks: (1) Since $\Delta_{3h}(t,t_{0}) \leq 1$, we can see from Eq. (\ref{eq:3hAJM}) that $\bar{n} \geq 1$,\footnote{Notice that in Eq. (\ref{eq:Poisson}), $\bar{n}$ refers to the average number of \textit{radiated} particles, while in Eq. (\ref{eq:3hAJM}) it refers to the \textit{total} number of jets, including the original one.} with the average jet multiplicity being equal to unity only when $t=t_{0}$.
+This simply means that $t = t_{0}$ corresponds to the original Higgs not splitting, while the number of radiated Higgses is enhanced with increasing the energy scale, and (2) from Eq. (\ref{eq:3hScalingPatter}), we can see that the cubic Higgs splitting follows a Poisson pattern.

 The cubic Higgs average jet multiplicity is shown on the left side of Fig. \ref{fig:3Hobservables}.
 The plot clearly shows that even at very high energy scales, the average number of Higgses is very close to one, i.e. the average number of radiated Higgses is always small, and that most Higgs events will not undergo any splitting (at least through the trilinear interaction).
 This picture is in stark contrast with the conclusion that a high multiplicity of Higgses would be produced at high energies due to the factorial growth in the amplitude, as highlighted in the introduction.